matthewdeanmartin/markpickle/README.md

 # markpickle

+Markpickle treats markdown as a data serialization format.

 Markpickle is a Python library for lossy serialization of markdown to simple python data types and back.
 Imagine if markdown headers were used to define nested dictionaries and Markdown lists were python lists.

 It will create predictable markdown from a python object, but can't turn all markdown files into sensible python objects (for that use a markdown library that creates an AST).
 I created this because I wanted a way to turn json into Markdown.
 It is an accidental successor to [markdown-to-json](https://github.com/njvack/markdown-to-json).